The person at the center of this case

 Start here

-Victim had thoracic surgery with wire and surgical clips fusing the sternum—medical records could identify the surgical facility and narrow victim identity.
+The victim had thoracic surgery with wire and surgical clips fusing the sternum—medical records could identify the victim.

 On December 26, 2011, an unidentified human torso was discovered in Paradise Township, Monroe County, Pennsylvania, wrapped in black garbage bags and tied with white cotton clothesline.
-The victim had undergone thoracic surgery within ten years of death and showed signs of possible auto-immune disorder, but no additional remains were recovered despite area searches.
-Investigators seek to identify this individual and locate the person responsible for dismembering and disposing of the body.
+The victim had undergone thoracic surgery years before death and may have suffered from an auto-immune disorder, but no additional remains were found despite extensive searching.
+The case remains unsolved, and investigators seek to identify the victim and locate the person responsible for dismembering and disposing of the body.

 Try asking